AshleyXWong/STA258/ex1.md

 It seems as if this data is not normally distributed and that it is scewed negatively/to the left.

 ### 4. Random sample of n=60 from a N(3, 4^2) distribution.
-#### for the rest of the questions, replace the first line of the function with this:
+#### For the rest of the questions, replace the first line of the function with this:
 ```{r}
 data <- dataset
 ```